Tuesday, March 22nd, 2022

 Sponsored by:

-European Studies Center along with University of Miami Jean Monnet Chair/EU Center
+European Studies Center along with American University Transatlantic Policy Center and Jean Monnet in the USA Network

 Time: